 Eventually, Frasier actually does seek therapy from his Harvard professor/mentor, after the man demonstrated that Frasier couldn't help himself by having him roleplay calling in to his own show as himself.

-For bonus points, Frasier's brother is also a psychiatrist, and spends the first few seasons trapped in a loveless marriage, while pining for his father's physical therapist.
+For bonus points, Frasier's brother is also a psychiatrist, who spends the first few seasons trapped in a loveless marriage, while pining for his father's physical therapist.

 An episode of How Clean Is Your House featured a professional cleaner whose own house was the dirtiest Kim and Aggie had ever seen.